nicher92/aics/tutorials/04-nlg-decoding-transformers/README.md

 The paper on object feature extraction for image captioning: https://arxiv.org/pdf/1707.07998.pdf

 However, we use the model's implementation in PyTorch in Detectron2: https://github.com/facebookresearch/grid-feats-vqa.
 There is a sequence of steps to prepare training of the object feature extractor on our servers.
-Up to date information (21-12-09) is listed below, just follow the steps:
+Up to date information (21-12-09) is listed below, just follow them.
+If something does not work or works differently, inform the TAs so that they can update this document.

 ```
 0. git clone https://github.com/facebookresearch/grid-feats-vqa